sc19sgs/CGOL_Bio_Inspired/README.md

 - Interactive grid for placing Mice and Wolves
 - Start, Pause, and Reset the simulation
 - Custom rules that mimic natural predator-prey dynamics, such as:
-    - We need to mention our adaptations here
+    - *We need to mention our adaptations here later

 ### Requirements
 - PIL